 There are important asset protection planning strategies available, but they can be complex and tricky to navigate.
 Asset protection planning is the process of analyzing the assets you own and arranging or rearranging that ownership in order to maximize protection of those assets.
 Asset protection is not tax evasion or defrauding creditors when it is properly designed and implemented.
 Asset protection planning involves planning for situations during your lifetime as well as after your death.

-At Sexton Bailey & Associates, PA, we can provide the guidance you need to successfully navigate this complex area of the law and bring you peace of mind.
+At Sexton, Bailey Attorneys, PA, we can provide the guidance you need to successfully navigate this complex area of the law and bring you peace of mind.
 We will analyze your assets and advise you on the proper Fayetteville Arkansas asset protection and business planning strategies that will help you achieve your goals and objectives.

 Fayetteville Arkansas Asset Protection and Business Planning Strategies

 The most effective asset protection plans must be set into motion before a claim or liability arises, not after.
 This is because transactions that occur after a claim arises are likely to be considered violations of the “fraudulent transfer” law and will be undone.
 Another important reason is that many people don’t realize when a claim actually arises.
 Once you have received a demand for payment or you have been served with a lawsuit, it is far too late.

 It should also be understood that, undoing a fraudulent transfer is not the only consequence of late planning.
 This is a misconception.
 Instead, both the debtor and the person who assisted in the fraudulent transfer can be liable for the attorney fees of the creditor.
 The debtor may also lose any chance of discharging that particular debt in bankruptcy.

 Asset Protection Planning is not a Substitute for Insurance